Weisenberg Township, Pennsylvania: History

 Weisenburg Township was formed out of the "Backparts of Macunjy" and part of the Allemangel, and was established as a township in 1753.
 Weisenburg was named for the city of Weissenburg (now Wissembourg), a fortress and town in Alsace, from the region in which the majority of the townspeople had come.
 The first settlements took place in 1734, on and around the highlands in the vicinity of Ziegel Church.

-Public education
+Education

 The township is served by the Northwestern Lehigh School District.

 Public safety

 Fire protection is provided by the Weisenberg Township Volunteer Fire Department.
 Emergency medical services are provided by the Cetronia Ambulance Corps, who have a unit stationed at the Weisenberg Township Volunteer Fire Department.
 Law enforcement is provided by the Pennsylvania State Police.

 Transportation

 As of 2021, there were 116.63 mi of public roads in Weisenberg Township, of which 35.03 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 81.60 mi were maintained by the township.

-Weisenberg is crossed east-to-west by Interstate 78/U.S. Route 22, which has an interchange with north-to-south Pennsylvania Route 863 in the south.
+Weisenberg is crossed east-to-west by Interstate 78 and U.S. Route 22, which has an interchange with north-to-south Pennsylvania Route 863 in the south.
 Other roads of note in the township include Claussville Road, Holbens Valley Road, Lyon Valley Road, Seipstown Valley Road, and Werleys Corner Road/Sweitzer Road.